GaohaoZhou-ops/Tello-LLM-ROS/resources/ReadMe-EN.md

 ```

 * `model_type`: Model type.
 The current version only supports `ollama` and `deepseek`.

 * `model_name`: Model name.
-* `api_key`: If you are using a local ollama model, this parameter can be left blank.
+* `api_key`: If you are using the local ollama model, this parameter can be left blank.

+For information about model types, model names, and URLs, refer to the `launch/supported_model_config` file.
+This file contains the configuration used during testing.

-Run the model performance test using the following command:
+Then run the model performance test using the following command:

 ```bash
 $ cd tello_llm_ros